Bagan: 20th century to present

 Bagan, located in an active earthquake zone, had suffered from many earthquakes over the ages, with over 400 recorded earthquakes between 1904 and 1975.
 A major earthquake occurred on 8 July 1975, reaching 8 MM in Bagan and Myinkaba, and 7 MM in Nyaung-U. The quake damaged many temples, in many cases, such as the Bupaya, severely and irreparably.
 Today, 2229 temples and pagodas remain.

 Many of these damaged pagodas underwent restorations in the 1990s by the military government, which sought to make Bagan an international tourist destination.
 However, the restoration efforts instead drew widespread condemnation from art historians and preservationists worldwide.
-Critics are aghast that the restorations paid little attention to original architectural styles, and used modern materials, and that the government has also established a golf course, a paved highway, and built a 61 m watchtower.
+Critics were aghast that the restorations paid little attention to original architectural styles, and used modern materials, and that the government has also established a golf course, a paved highway, and built a 61 m watchtower.
 Although the government believed that the ancient capital's hundreds of (unrestored) temples and large corpus of stone inscriptions were more than sufficient to win the designation of UNESCO World Heritage Site, the city was not so designated until 2019, allegedly mainly on account of the restorations.

-Bagan today is a main tourist destination in the country's nascent tourism industry, which has long been the target of various boycott campaigns.
-Several Burmese publications note that the city's small tourism infrastructure will have to expand rapidly even to meet a modest pickup in tourism in the following years.

-On 24 August 2016, a major earthquake hit central Myanmar and again did major damage in Bagan; this time almost 400 temples were destroyed.
-The Sulamani and Myauk Guni (North Guni) were severely damaged.
-The Bagan Archaeological Department has started a survey and reconstruction effort with the help of UNESCO experts.
-Visitors are prohibited from entering 33 damaged temples.
+On 24 August 2016, a major earthquake hit Bagan, and caused major damages in nearly 400 temples.
+The Sulamani and Myauk Guni temples were severely damaged.
+The Bagan Archaeological Department began a survey and reconstruction effort with the help of the UNESCO.
+Visitors were prohibited from entering 33 much-damaged temples.

-On 6 July 2019, Bagan was officially inscribed as a World Heritage Site by UNESCO, after 24 years since the military government first nominated the city in 1995, during the 43rd session of the World Heritage Committee.
-This makes Bagan the second World Heritage Site in Myanmar, after the Ancient Cities of Pyu.
-As part of the criteria for the inscription of Bagan, the government of Myanmar has pledged to relocate existing hotels in the archaeological zone to a dedicated hotel zone by 2020.
+On 6 July 2019, Bagan was officially inscribed as a World Heritage Site by the UNESCO, 24 years after its first nomination, during the 43rd session of the World Heritage Committee.
+Bagan became the second World Heritage Site in Myanmar, after the Ancient Cities of Pyu.
+As part of the criteria for the inscription of Bagan, the government had pledged to relocate existing hotels in the archaeological zone to a dedicated hotel zone by 2020.

+Bagan today is a main tourist destination in the country's nascent tourism industry.

+In March 2025, Myanamr experienced a major earthquake near Bagan.
+Major stupas in Bagan, including Htilominlo Pagoda and Shwezigon Pagoda, did not incur structural damage.